-Have you heard about baby led weaning?
-Within the past couple of years, it has become a very popular method for introducing new foods to your baby.
+When your baby is ready to start solid foods there are a couple of different routes you can take, one of them being baby led weaning.
+So, what is baby led weaning?
+It is a very popular method for introducing solids to your baby.
 Funny enough, this method is pretty much what it sounds like!
 It is a method in which the baby takes the lead on what to eat and how to eat it.
-That’s right, no more schedules and repeated foods for baby.
-Everything that we thought we knew about feeding baby solids is now becoming a thing of the past!

 - Finger Foods are Key: Don’t worry this process is really not that complicated.
 Baby led weaning means you present your baby with finger foods.
 You will cut the food into easy to grab shapes (long strips, coin-shaped, crinkle cut) and place them on the high chair tray for your little one to pick up and eat.
 We will talk about what foods are safe and what ones are not below!

 - Benefits: One of the major benefits of baby led weaning is that it helps your baby develop fine-tune motor skills.
 Not to mention hand-eye coordination, chewing skills, and healthy eating habits since they are in control of how much they eat.
 It will also benefit the parents because you won’t have to buy or make baby food, saving you time and money!

 - “Weaning” is a Little Misleading: This process is about introducing foods to your baby, but these foods they’re trying won’t be their main source of nutrition.
 They will still need breastmilk or formula until they are about 12 months old.

 - Gagging is Common: Gagging is actually your baby’s body reacting as a safety measure, and it shouldn’t be something that scares you.
 As they are learning, gagging might happen frequently.
 Knowing the difference between gagging and choking, along with first aid skills, will bring you peace of mind.